ryangerardwilson/rgwml/README.md

         .add_rows(&[&["Row1-1", "Row1-2", "Row1-3"], &["Row2-1", "Row2-2", "Row2-3"]])
         .save_as("/path/to/your/file.csv");

-Example 2: Loadfrom an existing file
+Example 2: Load from an existing file

     use rgwml::csv_utils::CsvBuilder;